-Correspondingly, the financial assets that can be used by the Group to manage its liquidity risk as of December 31, 2017 and 2016 consist of loans and receivables and short-term investments which are usually on demand or collectible within three to twelve months.
+Correspondingly, the financial assets that can be used by the Group to manage its liquidity risk consist of cash and cash equivalents, long-term investments, receivables and equity instruments at FVOCI as of December 31, 2018 and loans and receivables and AFS investments as of December 31, 2017, which are usually on demand or collectible within a term of 30 days.
 The long-term investments will mature in 2019.